2015 Tokyo drone incident: Arrest and trial

 After the drone was eventually found, Yamamoto turned himself in to the police on April 24 at the Obama police station and was arrested.
 The following day he was transported to Tokyo.

 On February 16, 2016, the Tokyo District Court handed down a two-year sentence, suspended for four years and ordered the drone confiscated.
 Prosecutors had asked for a three-year jail sentence.

 Outcome

 Changes to law

 Before the incident drones were only prohibited near airports or in the flightpath of planes.
 The National Diet passed a law restricting drone flights near special sites such as the Prime Minister's office, Imperial Palace, Supreme Court and nuclear reactors.
 Violators would face a prison sentence of a year or a ¥500,000 fine.
 Paragliders would also be covered by the law.

-In December 2015, changes to the Civil Aeronautics Law were passed through Japan's National Diet banned flights by drones weighing over 200 grams in crowded urban areas, altitudes of 150 meters or more, and near airports.
+In December 2015, changes to the Civil Aeronautics Law were passed through Japan's National Diet banned flights by drones weighing over 200 g in crowded urban areas, altitudes of 150 meter or more, and near airports.
 Among other places, this meant that drones were banned in all of 23 central wards of Tokyo, although the Ministry of Transport can grant case by case exceptions.